ecmwf/earthkit-data/docs/guide/data.rst

 Selection with ``[...]``
 ~~~~~~~~~~~~~~~~~~~~~~~~

 When an earthkit-data data `source` or dataset provides a list of fields, a subset of the list can be created using the standard python list interface relying on brackets and slices.
+A subsetting also works by providing a list or ndarray of indices.

 .. code-block:: python